 His mother, Griselle, laughs while remembering his reaction last summer when he returned home.

 “I want to go to camp all year long!” she recalls him saying over and over.

-Alejandro, who is the local Atlanta-area ambassador for MDA, is one of ten “Shamrockstars” who will be featured on MDA Shamrocks this year at retailers across the country.
+Alejandro, who is the local Atlanta-area ambassador for MDA, is one of 10 “Shamrockstars” who will be featured on MDA Shamrocks this year at retailers across the country.
 His gold shamrock will be available exclusively at Lowe’s Home Improvement stores.
-He is eager to help others and share his story as a Shamrockstar, as funds raised from previous Shamrock campaigns have benefitted him on his unique journey, one that has taken him from Puerto Rico, to Atlanta, to Columbus, Ohio.
+He is eager to help others and share his story as a Shamrockstar, as funds raised from previous Shamrock campaigns have benefitted him on his unique journey, one that has taken him from Puerto Rico to Atlanta to Columbus, Ohio.

 Shock, Then Resolve

 Alejandro’s story begins in Puerto Rico, where he was born in 2004.
 His father, Wilfredo, remembers him as a healthy, active boy growing up.
 Soon, however, his parents noticed his unusual gait.

 “We saw a change in the way he was walking and decided to take him to a doctor,” remembers Wilfredo.
 “We didn’t know if he fell and hurt his hips [because of] the way he was walking.
 The neurologist ordered a blood test for him, and we found out he had Duchenne muscular dystrophy.”

 “We had never heard of ‘Duchenne’ or knew what that word meant.
 We were in shock.
 We knew nothing about muscular dystrophy.
 We read about what Duchenne was, and it was very hard.
 We had a very healthy boy, and now we had to struggle with his condition.”